pkonkol/Powerlifting-log-analyzer/README.md

 # Powerlifting Log Analyzer
+## Rewriting that from half-scratch with gspread and may finish this time
 Open Powerlifting Log is a tool for efficient logging and analyzing training programs.
 It was designed especially for RPE based programming, but might be used with oldschool 1RM percentage programs.
 Syntax is made to be concise, allowing one to quickly